 While in uniform, the student is representing Midlands Technical College; therefore, an acceptable appearance as described below will be expected of all students.
 Those not meeting the dress or grooming criteria will be asked to leave the clinical area to make necessary changes.
-Time missed will be counted as absent time.
+Time missed will be counted as absent time and must be made up.